Cardholder Frequently Asked Questions

 ATMs owned and/or affiliated with Bank of America where cash withdrawals and balance inquiries are available for no fee.

-Personal Identification Number, which is used to authorize an ATM transaction and certain purchases; and to access account information.
+Personal Identification Number, which is used to authorize an ATM transaction and debit card credit purchase; and to access account information.

 Point of sale (a retail merchant that accepts debit cards).